GeorgeSchiro/GetCert2/README.md

     new IIS websites that can't otherwise be associated with an existing site (see -CreateSanSitesFor* above).

+-DnsChallengeSleepSecs=15

+    This is the number of seconds to wait after updating the global DNS database with new domain specific challenge data and before submitting the ACME challenge to the certificate provider network.

 -DoStagingTests=True

     Initial testing is done with the certificate provider staging network.